fito-peepteam/Kindle/README.md

 19. UITableView Custom Footer

 -----
-Tutorial is by Brian Voong - Lets Build that App (LBTA) goes over the Kindle interface using the Swift Language and Xcode.
+Tutorial is by Brian Voong - Lets Build that App (LBTA), and goes over the Kindle interface using the Swift Language and Xcode.
+The code in this repo might vary from the tutorial.
+I'm adding some stuff to take it a little deeper on some aspects as I go.